dvillaj/NoSQL-Services/README.md

 In order to do a cloud deployment you need:

 - Create an account in [DigitalOcean](https://www.digitalocean.com)
-- Create an account in [DuckDns](https://www.duckdns.org/) and setup a personal domain
+- Create an account in [DuckDns](https://www.duckdns.org/)
+- Create a personal domain in DuckDns
 - Create a personal SSH key in your local computer
 - Register your personal SSH key in DigitalOcean